In this article, I’m going to teach you everything you need to know about how to read arc flash labels.

 What’s important to remember here is your insulated rubber gloves.

 You just don’t go past the restricted approach boundary without them on.

-This number is directly correlated to the voltage level and just helps you choose the proper PPE.
+This number is directly correlated to the voltage level and helps you choose the proper rubber insulated gloves.

 Hopefully, you now have a full understanding of the importance of each piece of information on an arc flash label and how it’s going to help you get the job done safely.

 Now it’s your turn!